Adaptive time Compressed QITE (ACQ) and its geometrical interpretation: Adaptive Compressed QITE (ACQ)

-In practice, we do not have knowledge about the target state neither the geodesic path.
-If we knew it, we could evolve along it until the expectation value of the energy reached a minimum, which would correspond to reaching the ground state.
-We can use this same criterion to decide if we deviated too much from the ITE path.
-Since the energy along ITE always decreases, see Eq.~\eqref{eq:E_decrease}, the energy increase of this iterated QITE state is a witness of deviation from ITE.
-This new method is depicted in Fig.~\ref{fig:trajectories} by a red path, where each red arrow represents an execution of the QITE routine.
+Since the energy along ITE always decreases, an energy increase of a path that attempts to reproduce ITE would be a signature of devitation from ITE.
+If the expectation value of the Hamiltonian along an iterated QITE unitary increases after some iteration, it would indicate a deviation from the gradient descent.
+This new method is depicted in Fig.~\ref{fig:trajectories} by a red path, where each red arrow represents an execution of the QITE routine and the dashed red line the iteration of the resulting unitary until energy increases.
 This method would suppose less classical overhead and also require fewer measurements, but it would require the application of more unitaries than with QITE.
-We address this problem in the next section.
+This problem is addressed in the following section.

-If the ITE path deviates a lot from the geodesic path, the same procedure can still be used, but in principle more iterations would be needed, corresponding to more red arrows in Fig.~\ref{fig:trajectories}, but still less than performing regular QITE.
+The case of spectral cardinaliy 2 is a special case in which the geodesic interpretation of ITE is exact, as discussed in Sec.~\ref{sec:geom} and Appendix \ref{sec:app_geometric}.
+For Hamiltonians with higher spectral cardinality, the ITE trajectory is not generally geodesic; this is precisely why the trajectory measures introduced in Secs.~\ref{sec:geom1} and \ref{sec:geom2} are needed.
+Furthermore, Appendix \ref{sec:app_Length} provides upper and lower bounds for the ITE-convergence time, suggesting a modest scaling of $\mathcal{D}_{v}(S_1,S_2)$ in Eq.~\eqref{eqn:speed} with respect to $N$; thus providing a more generic analysis of the ACQ performance for the case of Hamiltonians of arbitrary spectral cardinality.
+Finally, it is worth noting that the geodesic intuition is used locally: ACQ follows a QITE descent direction only while the energy decreases, and recomputes the QITE generator once this direction ceases to provide further energy reduction.